eisenzopf/qsip_specification/qsip_v1.0.md

 ### 18.2.
 Permissions and Scopes

-QSIP uses a granular permission system for apps:
+QSRP uses a granular permission system for apps:

 **Common Scopes**:
 * `messages:read` - Read messages in channels where installed